WMJX: Switch to Magic

-In June 1981, Westinghouse Broadcasting announced the sale of WBZ-FM to Greater Media for $5 million, becoming that company's first Boston station.
+In June 1981, Westinghouse Broadcasting (Group W) announced the sale of WBZ-FM to Greater Media for $5 million, becoming that company's first Boston station.
 The divestiture came as Group W sought to realign its FM station holdings, with a focus on new markets.
-Concurrently with the sale, Westinghouse applied to change the station to WMJX, a call sign similar to existing Greater Media properties WMGK in Philadelphia and WMJC in Detroit; the new call sign took effect on August 17, while still under Westinghouse ownership.
+Concurrently with the sale, Westinghouse applied to change the station's call sign to WMJX, a call sign similar to existing Greater Media properties WMGK in Philadelphia and WMJC in Detroit; the new call sign took effect on August 17, while still under Westinghouse ownership.
 The sale was completed on January 1, 1982.
 Under the new ownership, WMJX signed off for a couple of weeks at the very end of 1981.
 During this silent period, Greater Media installed a new transmitter and increased the height of the antenna on the WBZ-TV tower.
 A few years later, the transmission equipment was relocated to the Prudential Tower, improving the station's signal in Downtown Boston.

 As late as the week of WMJX's relaunch, Radio & Records reported that Greater Media was considering two formats for the station: country music, or bringing its "Magic" adult contemporary format to Boston.
 Ultimately, on January 6, 1982, "Magic 106.7" signed on at 6 p.m., with program director Jack Casey delivering the legal ID: "This is WMJX, Boston" followed by a short welcome message from general manager Bill Campbell.
 The station debuted a soft adult contemporary format pioneered by Greater Media at WMGK in Philadelphia, and also heard on WMGQ in New Brunswick, New Jersey and WMJC in Detroit.
 The first song on "Magic" was "Do You Believe in Magic" by The Lovin' Spoonful.
 The initial air staff consisted of (Bob) Cohen and (Lori) Kelman in the Morning; Doug Collins; Ed Brand; David Allan Boucher; and Nancy Quill.
 Due in part to the "get-acquainted-free offer" of commercial-free programming which "Magic" aired during its first six months of operation, the station quickly became the highest-rated adult contemporary station in Boston, reaching a 5.3 share of 12+ (according to Arbitron) listeners within its first year.